2Friendly4You/PointerDiagram/readme.md

 ## Contributing

 We welcome contributions from the community!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request on our [GitHub repository](#) (link to the GitHub repository).
+If you have suggestions for improvements or new features, please open an issue or submit a pull request on our [GitHub repository](#).

 ## Acknowledgments